 Bamboo Solutions is a Product and Services company with over 8000 customers served worldwide.
 We’re a Microsoft Gold Partner.
 We’ve got over 50 products currently helping our customers extend SharePoint and provide added functionality to both their On-Prem and SharePoint Online environments.
 Since 2001 we’ve been developing products and consulting with customers on SharePoint and have amassed an impressive amount of experience with SharePoint solution delivery.

-Each of us manage a series of tasks every day of our lives.
-We have personal tasks and employment related tasks.
+Each of us manages a series of tasks every day of our lives.
+We have personal tasks and employment-related tasks.
 As we go through life, we learn of patterns and practices that have proven to be more efficient or productive in our attempts to manage the things that need to get done.
-Today I want talk about task management, which is a key piece of most project management software solutions.
-We use project management solutions in our work lives, to help us manage and keep track of the tasks, documents, events and any other items that are just too many to rely on memory alone.
+Today I want to talk about task management, which is a key piece of most project management software solutions.
+We use project management solutions in our work lives, to help us manage and keep track of the tasks, documents, events, and any other items that are just too many to rely on memory alone.

 PMI defines project management as the “application of knowledge, skills, tools, and techniques to project activities to meet the project requirements”.
 They go on to say that project management “has always been practiced informally, but began to emerge as a distinct profession in the mid-20th century”.
-Crazy right?
-We’ve been, as humans, doing project management since the mid-20th century and yet today, there is still no one-size-fits-all solution.
-I believe this is because of the individuals and their unique perspectives that every person brings to the table are extremely diverse.
+Absurd right?
+We’ve been, as humans, doing project management since the mid-20th century, and yet today, there is still no one-size-fits-all solution.
+I believe this is because the individuals and the unique perspectives that every person brings to the table are extremely diverse.

 Why is that?
-Why do I believe that SharePoint, specifically Office 365’s version, SharePoint Online, why do I believe SharePoint Online presents the greatest opportunity for matching your unique project management needs to a tools capability set?
+Why do I believe that SharePoint, specifically Office 365’s version, SharePoint Online, and why do I believe SharePoint Online presents the greatest opportunity for matching your unique project management needs to a tool’s capability set?

 But let’s look at the landscape today.

-Looking at the list of tools that I highlighted earlier as offerings in Office 365, we are starting to build a project management solution that focuses around Microsoft Teams as the entry point to your day to day.
+Looking at the list of tools that I highlighted earlier as offerings in Office 365, we are starting to build a project management solution that focuses on Microsoft Teams as the entry point to your day-to-day.
 Behind every Microsoft Teams Team, lives a SharePoint site.
-Each Team get’s a unique set of permissions and some standard functionality like a Document Library, a OneNote and the potential to add any other SharePoint entity (lists/libraries).
+Each Team gets a unique set of permissions and some standard functionality like a Document Library, a OneNote, and the potential to add any other SharePoint entity (lists/libraries).
 And then from within a Team, we can add through integrations, some of those other applications that are provided to us.
-So we’ll connect, Planner to do our task management and provide a simple way to organize our backlog in a Trello like experience (Kanban).
-Planner is deeply integrated now with Microsoft ToDo, another app available to you in Office 365, that will combine all of the tasks you have assigned to you across Office365, including flagged emails marked for follow up.
+So we’ll connect, with Planner to do our task management and provide a simple way to organize our backlog in a Trello-like experience (Kanban).
+Planner is deeply integrated now with Microsoft ToDo, another app available to you in Office 365, that will combine all of the tasks you have assigned to you across Office365, including flagged emails marked for follow-up.

 I hope that this has provided a glimpse into how you and why you might want to leverage SharePoint for your Project Management needs.
 I hope I’ve highlighted some things here that were of benefit to you and provided some insight into new possibilities for your team.